stevenxchung/Stanford-Machine-Learning-Coursework/Week 7/readme.md

 ## Support Vector Machines

-Support vector machines (SVMs) are supervised learning models with associated leanring algorithms that analyze data used for classification and regression analysis.
+Support vector machines (SVMs) are supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.

 Given a set of training examples, each marked as belonging to one or the other of two categories, an SVM training algorithm builds a model that assigns new examples to one category or the other, making it a non-probabilistic binary linear classifier.